kubernetes/kops/docs/iam_roles.md

 Two IAM roles are created for the cluster: one for the masters, and one for the nodes.

 > Work is being done on scoping permissions to the minimum required to setup and maintain cluster.
-> Please not that currently all Pods running on your cluster have access to instance IAM role.
+> Please note that currently all Pods running on your cluster have access to instance IAM role.
 > Consider using projects such as [kube2iam](https://github.com/jtblin/kube2iam) to prevent that.

 Master permissions: